HTTPArchive/almanac.httparchive.org/src/content/en/2021/caching.md

   ) }}</figcaption>
 </figure>

-When we split the data between first and third party providers, the largest improvements come from third parties where we have a 13.2% improvement.
-It is very encouraging to see companies around the world building products for developers that are highly optimized on caching.
-It's possible that the developer community's increased attention towards improving performance has encouraged and even incentivized third parties to optimize their caching strategies.
+When we split the data between 1st and 3rd party providers, the largest improvements come from 3rd parties where we have a 13.2% improvement.
+It is highly encouraging to see companies around the world building products for developers that are optimizing caching.
+It's possible that the developer community's increased attention towards improving performance has encouraged and even incentivized 3rd parties to optimize their caching strategies.

-However, the challenge remains for how first parties can effectively improve over the coming years.
+However, the challenge remains for how 1st parties can effectively improve over the coming years.

 ## Identifying caching opportunities

 Based on the **Lighthouse caching TTL** score, we have seen an improvement in pages ranked with a perfect score of 100 increase from 3.3% in 2020 to 4.4% in 2021.

 The score reflects whether the pages can benefit from additional caching policy improvements.
-Even though we are excited to see 31% of pages scoring above the 50 percentile score, a large potential exists for the 52% of pages that are ranking below the 25 percentile.
+Even though we are excited to see 31% of pages scoring above the 50 percentile score, a large potential for improvement exists for the 52% of pages that are ranking below the 25 percentile.

 {{ figure_markup(
   image="lighthouse-caching-ttl-scores.png",